Dual Diagnosis Treatment Middletown, CT

 Veterans Affairs Connecticut Healthcare System - 11.3 miles from Middletown, CT

-Veterans Affairs Connecticut Healthcare System is a dual diagnosis treatment center in Newington, Connecticut that provides treatment services for substance abuse and mental health disorders that include panic disorder as well as bulimia.
+Veterans Affairs Connecticut Healthcare System is a dual diagnosis treatment center in Newington, Connecticut that offers treatment services for substance abuse and mental health disorders that include personality disorders as well as eating disorders.

 Address: 555 Willard Avenue, Suite 116-A, Newington, CT 06111 in Hartford County